 Buy Travel cards

-This hack is a must for any keen traveller looking to explore or even if you just plan on travelling back home occasionally.
-Buying single tickets for the bus and trains can quickly start to add up, so we recommend buying a travel card to save your pennies.
+This hack is a must for any commuter, keen traveller looking to explore or even if you just plan on travelling back home occasionally.
+Buying single tickets for the bus and trains can quickly start to add up, so we recommend seeing if buying a travel card could help you save your pennies.

-If you travel on the bus we recommend purchasing the Stagecoach student bus pass.
+If you travel on the bus often, we recommend purchasing the Stagecoach student bus pass.
 Stagecoach has regular services and can take you to and from university, as well as all over Greater Manchester.
-The initial payment seems expensive but you’ll be saving a killing over the course of the year.
+The initial payment seems expensive but you could save a killing over the course of the year.
 Plus, it’s unlimited travel.
 Win-win!

 Our final hack also happens to be on the theme of money.
-Our Salford Inspire Scheme gives undergraduate students at least £150 to spend each year.* You can use this to buy a range of items to help you enjoy independent life.
+Our Salford Inspire Scheme gives undergraduate, international and some Integrated Master’s students at least £150 to spend each year.* You can use this to buy a range of items to help you enjoy independent life.
 Whether you want to try new meals with a cool recipe book or take up a new hobby and buy some art and craft supplies, there is something for everyone with Inspire.

 * The Salford Inspire Scheme has an eligibility criteria that we haven’t outlined in full in this article.
 Check the Inspire website for more information.